chadtopaz/computational-linear-algebra/activities/Activity-Interpolation.md

 ### Problem 1

+### Problem 1

 Consider the points (-2,0), (-1,14), (2,-4), (3,10).

 a\.
 Find the interpolating polynomial in R, using the Vandermonde method.
-Also, evaluate your polynomial at the point x = 1.5 by using the build-in `horner` command.
-Make sure you pay attention to what order your coefficients are in after solving the Vandermonde problem, and what order the `horner` function expects them it.
+Also, evaluate your polynomial at the point x = 1.5 by using the built-in `horner` command.

 b\.
 Find the interpolating polynomial by hand, using the Lagrange method.
 Simplify your answer to show that it is the same polynomial you obtained in part a.
 You can use WolframAlpha or a similar tool to help you simplify it.

 c\.
-Write code to perform interpolation using the Lagrange method.
-Your code should take the following as inputs:
+Perform interpolation using the Lagrange method with the command `lagrangeInterp`.

--   a vector `xsample` containing coordinates of the interpolation points
--   a vector `ysample` containing the y coordinates of the interpolation points
--   a vector `xgrid` containing the x coordinates of the points at which you want to evaluate the interpolating polynomial

-The code should output a vector the values of the Lagrange interpolating polynomial at the points in `xgrid`.

 Plot the interpolating polynomial using 30 equally spaced points from x = -2 to x = 3.
 Make the polynomial appear as a curve and add the original four sampled values as points.

 ### Problem 1 solution